 - Add shrimp to the hot skillet in a single layer and sear for 3 minutes (let them sear on the first side, do not move them at all).

 - Flip shrimp and add prepared tomato/chile sauce to the pan.
-Cook for another 3-4 minutes, stirring occasionally, or until the shrimp are firm and opaque and the sauce is warmed through.
+Cook for another 3-4 minutes, stirring occasionally, or until the shrimp are firm and opaque (no longer translucent) and the sauce is warmed through.
 Taste, and add a little more salt & pepper if needed.

 - Serve immediately, garnished with lime, cilantro, and jalapenos.
 Enjoy all on its own as a light meal or appetizer.
 Or serve with rice and soft tortillas.

 Storage: These shrimp are best enjoyed immediately after preparing, as reheated shrimp can have a tough or rubbery texture.
 If you have leftovers, store in an airtight container in the fridge for up to 3 days.